cloudbees-days/sda-k8s-best-practices/labs/managed-masters/managed-masters.md

    <p><img src="images/masters_patch_ingress.png" width=800/>
 6. Click the **Save** button to apply the updated **YAML** **Kubernetes Master Provisioning** configuration.

-## TBD Jenkins Configuration as Code with CloudBees Configuration Bundles
+## NOT RELEASED Jenkins Configuration as Code with CloudBees Configuration Bundles

 Configuration as code is a best practice for managing Jenkins at scale.
 Similar to what we have been doing so far for the Kubernetes configuration for Core.